 Non-neoplastic tumour associated cysts (TACs) are benign fluid-containing cysts adjacent to, but not within, a neoplasm.

-TACs are most likely represent trapped encysted pools of CSF adjacent to large extra-axial neoplasms, when the tumor grows it traps the CSF between it and the adjacent brain.
+TACs are most likely represent trapped encysted pools of CSF adjacent to large extra-axial neoplasms when a tumour grows it traps the CSF between it and the adjacent brain.
 It is considered a tumour "epiphenomenon".

 - extra-axial TACs are more common than intra-axial, e.g. meningioma, craniopharyngioma, vestibular schwannoma